exaloop/codon/docs/intro/differences.md

-While Codon's syntax and semantics are virtually identical to Python's, there are some notable differences that are worth mentioning.
+While Codon's syntax and semantics are nearly identical to Python's, there are some notable differences that are worth mentioning.
 Most of these design decisions were made with the trade-off between performance and Python compatibility in mind.

+Please see our [roadmap](roadmap.md) for more information about how we plan to close some of these gaps in the future.

 # Data types